Light

 Symptoms

-• leaves closed in bright daylight
+• leaves staying closed even in what looks like bright daylight from a nearby window

-• plant looks permanently 'sleeping'
+• a plant that looks permanently in its nighttime, resting posture

 Causes